 - Falling on your shoulder or outstretched arm

 - Seizures and electric shocks, which can cause muscle contractions that pull the arm out of place

 A dislocated shoulder can happen to anyone, but they are more common in young men, who are more often involved in sports and other physical activities.
-Elderly people, especially women, are also at higher risk because they are more likely to fall.
+Older adults, especially women, are also at higher risk because they are more likely to fall.

 What are the symptoms of a dislocated shoulder?

 - Swelling and bruising of your shoulder or upper arm